Marion, Virginia Car Accident Lawyer

 How Much Money Can I Recover in a Virginia Car Accident?

 Virginia has instituted several damages caps that may limit the compensation recoverable in some car accident cases.
 If punitive damages are available (those designed to punish outrageous conduct), Virginia imposes a $350,000 limit.
-If a Commonwealth employee is the party at fault, damages are limited to the greater of $100,000 or any applicable liability insurance policy.
 Lastly, if your accident involved a minor who willfully or maliciously damaged public or private property, you will only be able to recover up to $2,500 from the minor’s parents.

 Learn More About Virginia Car Accident Damages from an Experienced Marion, Virginia Lawyer.